khaors/geocompr/main.md

 <!-- I understand what you mean there but I think its confusing for the average reader.
 # Here my take: "Overall, this set up implies that we ask R to fit 250 models to find the best hyperparameters for each fold.
 Doing this 5 times (for each fold) sums up to 1250 (250 \* 5) models per repetition.
 Since we are doing 100 repetitions, we are fitting a total of 125000 models just to find the optimal hyperparameters for each respective fold.
 (Note that in this count we do not count the models fitted with the optimal hyperparameters at the performance estimation level, which are additionally 500 (5 folds * 100 reps))."" -->
-Overall, this set up implies that we ask R to fit 250 models to determine the optimal hyperparameters which are then used five times, once for each fold (see also Figure \@ref(fig:partitioning)), for the performance assessment in the first repetition of the outer resampling loop.
+Overall, this set up implies that we ask R to fit 250 models to determine the optimal hyperparameters for one fold.
+Repeating this for each fold, we end up with 1250 (250 \* 5) models for each repetition.
-This amounts to 250 * 5 models for one repetition Since we are requesting 100 repetitions this leads to a total of 125,000 models.
+Sence we are doing 100 repetitions, we are fitting a total of 125,000 models just to finde the optimal hyperparameters (Figure \@ref(fig:partitioning)).
+These are finally used in the performance estimation level, which requires the fitting of  another 500 models (5 folds \* 100 repetitions; Figure \@ref(fig:partitioning)).

 This is computationally quite demanding even with the small dataset used here.
 So before starting the actual resampling it would be wise to reduce runtime with the help of a parallelization approach.
 In general, multicore processing is easier on Unix-based systems than on Windows systems.
 <!-- "cloud development is done on linux servers" is somehow a strange read that I cannot relate really.
 Maybe sth like: "Parallelilaztion and cloud-computing are most often done on Linux operating systems nowadays.
 This has some reasons, one of them that directly affects us is that only on Linux systems we can set a parallel seed in R that makes the parallel processes reproducible [this is still an assumption, I will check on that!]"-->
-In fact, cloud computing is usually done and developed on Linux servers.
-Therefore, we will present how to do nested cross-validation using a parallelization approach working only under Unix-based systems.^[Note also that the `mc.set.seeds` parameter used later on is only available on Unix-based systems].
+Here, we will present a parallelization approach working only under Unix-based systems.^[Note also that the `mc.set.seeds` parameter used later on is only available on Unix-based systems].

 Windows users have at least four options: